Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Anything that you won’t be devastated if it gets damaged or your suitcase goes on the wrong plane and isn’t available when you land.
 It’s rare, but sometimes suitcases get lost.

-The items you keep with you are the precious items that may get damaged or are devastating if you lose them.
+The items you keep with you are precious items that may get damaged or are devastating if you lose them.